Sarthak-Agarwal1410/Sarthak-Agarwal1410/README.md

 <img align='left' src='https://octodex.github.com/images/hula_loop_octodex03.gif' width='200'>

-Having a hobby is a <b>great</b> <b>thing</b> for each and everyone because it not only entertains me, but also gives me various benefits which can improve the quality of my life.
+Having a hobby is a <b>great</b> <b>thing</b> for each and everyone because it not only entertains me but also gives me various benefits which can improve the quality of my life.
 It <b>reduces your mental stress and gives a soothing and relaxing feeling</b>.
-My hobby is also one of them and I read various kinds of books.Also, I love playing cards and flying kite.
+My hobby is also one of them and I read various kinds of books.
+Also, I love playing cards and flying kites.
 I also play <b>volleyball</b> and <b>cricket</b> from time to time.
-I have also started <b>writing technical blogs</b> so that I could make my hobby as my profession and some of them are as follows.
+I have also started <b>writing technical blogs</b> so that I could make my hobby my profession and some of them are as follows.
 ##
 ##